-- Marc Lavielle is member of the Scientific Committee of the High Council for Biotechnologies. - Marc Lavielle is member of the evaluation committee of the International Center for Mathematics (CIMAT), Guanajuato, Mexico. - Eric Moulines is member of the award committee of foundation "Charles Defforey".
+- Marc Lavielle is member of the evaluation committee of the International Center for Mathematics (CIMAT), Guanajuato, Mexico. - Eric Moulines is member of the award committee of foundation "Charles Defforey". - Marc Lavielle is member of the research working group Pharmacology of the Institut thématique multi-organismes (ITMO) Technologies pour la Santé. - Eric Moulines is member of the Evaluation Committee of the Swiss nationale Science Foundations. - Eric Moulines is member of the Evaluation Committee of IVADO and grant APOGEE, Canada.